therainisme/Potion/README.md

 # Potion

-A lightweight proxy tool for customizing Notion pages, allowing you to:
+A lightweight proxy tool for customizing Notion pages, making your Notion blog more SEO-friendly and customizable.
+With Potion, you can:

 1. Access Notion pages through your own server, with support for custom domains
 2. Customize page title and description
+3. Support sitemap.xml

 ## Quick Start